Shopify/ruby/doc/memory.md

 To keep Objects in memory, Ruby uses 5 fixed-size slot heaps, and one general heap.

 If the Object is less than 640 bytes, then the object can be stored in one of the 5 fixed-size slot heaps.
+This is called _embedded_ object allocation.
 The heap selected is the smallest one that can contain the object:

 | Slot ID |  Slot size |